Abigail Johnson: Awards and recognition

+In 2024, American Banker recognized Johnson as the No. 2 Most Powerful Woman in Finance.
+And in 2025 she was ranked third on the publication’s Most Powerful Women in Finance list.

 Personal life

 Johnson is married to Christopher J. McKown.
 They have two daughters.
-She continued working during the pregnancies.

 In 2002, she bought a seaside house in Nantucket Island for $9.72 million.
 As of 2006, she owned an estate in Milton, Massachusetts.
 She also owns an office building in London.

 Political contributions

 In 2015, Johnson donated $2,700, the maximum amount legally allowed for presidential primary campaigns, to Republican candidate Jeb Bush.
 In 2016, she donated about $330,000 to Hillary Clinton's campaign and the Democratic National Committee.